 Are you an undergraduate student who wants not just to enhance your skillset, but also to create positive change in your community?
-SIGHPC is launching a new competition for students from diverse disciplines and backgrounds who want to work collaboratively to:
+Computing4Change is a competition for students from diverse disciplines and backgrounds who want to work collaboratively to:

 Learn to apply data analysis and computational thinking to a social challenge